apache/celeborn/docs/migration.md

 - Since 0.4.0, Celeborn changed the default value of `celeborn.<module>.io.numConnectionsPerPeer` from `2` to `1`.

+## Upgrading from 0.3.1 to 0.3.2

+- Since 0.3.1, Celeborn changed the default value of `raft.client.rpc.request.timeout` from `3s` to `10s`

+- Since 0.3.1, Celeborn changed the default value of `raft.client.rpc.watch.request.timeout` from `10s` to `20s`

 ## Upgrading from 0.3.0 to 0.3.1

 - Since 0.3.1, Celeborn changed the default value of `celeborn.worker.directMemoryRatioToResume` from `0.5` to `0.7`.